wstanislaus/fanSpeedControl/design.md

       * 40-50C - 5 seconds
       * 50-60C - 3 seconds
       * 60-70C - 2 seconds
-      * Great than 70C - every second
+      * Greater than 70C - every second
     * Supports RPC server to accept messages from CLI for debugging and testing
-      * CLI can make a MCU disapear or make a temperature sensor bad or it can make the temperature reading noisy, meaning random
+      * CLI can make a MCU disappear or make a temperature sensor bad or it can make the temperature reading noisy, meaning random
       * CLI can enable/disable console print for logs.
 Set log levels for console print.
-    * All log messages are send over MQTT.
+    * All log messages are sent over MQTT.
     * MCU Simulator configuration file example

     ```YAML
     # Global MCU Simulator Configuration
     MaxMCUsSupported: 10
     MaxTempSensorsPerMCU: 4
+    SimulatorStartTemp: 25.0
+    SimulatorEndTemp: 80.0
+    SimulatorTempStepSize: 0.3

     # Current Simulation Settings
     MCUs: